-Figure 2.1-2

-Park and Recreational
+Figure 2.1-2 Park and Recreational Resources

-Resources

-Ritchie Creek Bridge Replacement Project for Fish Passage Improvement EA 04-4J990, NAPA-29 PM 33.13 Napa County, California As required by Section 4(f), a letter of concurrence from the official with jurisdiction, State Parks, will be obtained prior to approval of this environmental document and included as part of Attachment A.
+Ritchie Creek Bridge Replacement Project for Fish Passage Improvement EA 04-4J990, NAPA-29 PM 33.13 Napa County, California

+Service Layer Credits: ESRI, National Geographic, DigitalGlobe, GeoEye As required by Section 4(f), the official with jurisdiction, State Parks, signed the letter of concurrence on January 29, 2021.
+The signed letter of concurrence is included as part of Appendix A.